evykassirer/notes/cs365/README.md

 S is uncountable iff it is impossible to map N to S in a way that covers each element of S

-Thm: The set L of all language over Sigma = {a,b} is uncountable.
+Thm: The set L of all language over Σ = {a,b} is uncountable.

 Proof: by **diagonalization**